Q. What was the Independent Panel for Pandemic Preparedness and Response?

 - A second progress report presented to the WHO Executive Board on 19 January, 2020.

-- The Panel’s main report was presented globally on May 12, 2021.
+- The Panel’s main report, presented globally on May 12, 2021.
 The Co-Chairs also presented this report on 25 May, 2021, to the 74th World Health Assembly.

-The Co-Chairs and Secretariat of the Independent Panel also briefed Member States at the regularly scheduled monthly briefings in Geneva.
+The Co-Chairs and Secretariat of the Independent Panel also briefed Member States at regularly scheduled briefings in Geneva.

-Q. How will the Independent Panel work with other committees tasked with reviews of the WHO Emergencies Programme and the International Health Regulations?
+Q. How did the Independent Panel work with other committees tasked with reviews of the WHO Emergencies Programme and the International Health Regulations?

-Q. Who are the Independent Panel Members and how were they selected?
+Q. Who were the Independent Panel Members and how were they selected?

-The Independent Panel has a total of 13 members.
+The Independent Panel had a total of 13 members.